-- 1. The parties agree without intervention and resolve. - 2.
-The parties request a mediator.
-If consensus is not reached, the intervention of the executive director is requested. - 3.
-Intervention of the executive director.
-You can apply the rule of: - (a) temporary suspension - (b) Dismissal - 4.
-Submit case to the authorities that apply.
+1. The parties agree without intervention and resolve.

+- 2. The parties request a mediator.
+If consensus is not reached, the intervention of the director of operations and executive director is requested. - 3.
+Intervention of the director of operations and executive director.

+You can apply the rule of:

+- (a) Temporary suspension

+- (b) Dismissal

+- 4. Submit case to the authorities that apply.

-The parties found can agree and request a reconsideration of the final decision of the executive director.
+The parties found can agree and request a reconsideration of the final decision of the director of operations and executive director.